meri-imperiumi/signalk-teltonika-rutx11/README.md

 * Install this plugin to Signal K
 * [Enable Modbus](https://wiki.teltonika-networks.com/view/RUTX11_Monitoring_via_Modbus) in your RUTX11
+  Note: set timeout = 60; do NOT enable "persistent connection"
 * Enable the plugin and set the Modbus connection details you configured for the router

 ## Changes